-Timothy Donais is the Director of the Masters in International Policy (MIPP) program, Associate Director of the PhD Program in Global Governance, and Associate Professor in the Department of Global Studies at Wilfrid Laurier University.
-He also serves as the Chair of the Peace and Conflict Studies Association of Canada (PACS-Can).
-Prior to joining Laurier and the BSIA, he taught in the Department of Political Science at the University of Windsor, and was a post-doctoral fellow at York University’s Centre for International and Security Studies.
+Timothy Donais is the Director of the Masters in International Policy (MIPP) program, Co-Director of the PhD Program in Global Governance, and Associate Professor in the Department of Global Studies at Wilfrid Laurier University.
+He is the co-facilitator of the BSIA’s Conflict and Security Research Cluster, and has recently taken up a two-year position as Laurier’s faculty research ambassador in the area of governance and policy.

 Tim’s primary research interests lie in the area of post-conflict peacebuilding, with a particular focus on questions of ownership and inclusivity in peace processes, and in the field of peace operations, with a specific emphasis on civilian protection issues.
 Tim also has an ongoing interest in questions of security sector reform, and has worked closely with the Geneva Centre for the Democratic Control of Armed Forces (DCAF), one of the world’s leading research centres on security sector reform.
 Tim is the author of Peacebuilding and Local Ownership: Post-Conflict Consensus-Building (Routledge, 2012), The Political Economy of Peacebuilding in Post-Dayton Bosnia (Routledge, 2006), and is the editor of Local Ownership and Security Sector Reform (Lit Verlag, 2008).